kririae/kririae/README.md

 ![krr](https://komarev.com/ghpvc/?username=kririae)

-I'm an undergraduate CS student in ShanghaiTech University.
+I'm an undergraduate student at ShanghaiTech University.

-I specialize in Computer Graphics, and I'm especially interested in *Rendering* related research fields.
+I'm especially interested in Aerodynamics and Rendering in and not limited to Computer Graphics' scope.